 On going projects

-The group also hosts the following Marie Skłodowska-Curie Individual Fellowships
+The group is currently hosting the following Marie Skłodowska-Curie Individual Fellowships

 2018 Highly Cited Researcher 2018 (cross field) – Clarivate Analytics

 2017 Royal Society of Chemistry- Emerging Investigators 2017

 2013 “Innovators Under 35 Italy 2014”, MIT Technology Review – Italian Section